Matias Maccelli Game Preview: Coyotes vs. Sabres

 Maccelli Season Stats Insights

-- In 13 of 26 games this year, Maccelli has had an assist, including two games with multiple assists.
+- Maccelli has an assist in 14 of 29 games so far this year, with multiple assists in two of them.

-- Maccelli has an implied probability of 56.1% to eclipse his point total based on the odds.
+- Maccelli has an implied probability of 60.6% to go over his point total based on the odds.

-- The implied probability of Maccelli going over his assist prop bet, based on the odds, is 44.4%.
+- Given his moneyline odds, Maccelli has an implied probability of 46.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.